lbarchive/b.py/README.md

 * Python: 2.7
 * System: Linux
-* Markup handlers: AsciiDoc, Markdown, reStructuredText, Text
+* Markup handlers: AsciiDoc, HTML, Markdown, reStructuredText, Text
 * Post data

     API v3 only supports `insert` and `update` on posts resources, no pages support at this moment.